“New York was amalgamated”

 This is what’s done if you care about people, and about democratic representation, you create a municipal federation.

-Unilateral amalgamations, unilaterally dissolving local governments, is the antithesis of respect to First Nation and Settler alike.
+Unilateral amalgamations, unilaterally dissolving local governments, is the antithesis of respect to Indigenous and Settler alike.